jxnxh123/slss-programming-2023-24/README.md

 # slss-programming-2023-24
-code, assignments, and snippets from the 2023-24 school year as SLSS.
+code, assignments, and snippets from the 2023-24 school year at SLSS.